Arnautt/Sudoku-solver/README.md

 # Sudoku-solver

 Sudoku solver using backtracking algorithm.
-It can be broken down as follows:
+It can be used in two different ways :

-- first
+- with sudoku and main......

-- second
+- with sudoku2 and main2......